Andropogon gayanus: Queensland

 Gamba grass was imported into the state of Queensland as a pasture grass in 1942, but was not planted on a large scale until about 1983.
 Almost all known locations in Queensland are in areas below 980 m altitude that receive 400–1500 mm annual rainfall.
 It is declared a class 2 pest under the Land Protection (Pest and Stock Route Management) Act 2002, making it an offence to introduce, keep or supply the species without a permit and requiring land managers to keep land free of the species.

 Western Australia

 Gamba grass has effectively been eradicated from Western Australia, where infestations were not as widespread as the NT and Queensland.
 The Gamba Grass Eradication Program, a collaborative project supported by the Department of Biodiversity, Conservation and Attractions, the Department of Primary Industries and Regional Development, El Questro Station and Kimberley Rangelands Biosecurity Association began in 2011 and has been highly successful.
 It reduced the number of plants to 3,000 by 2018, leaving just 23 by 2020.
 They found only eight plants in the 2021 wet season.
-However it currently receives no funding from the federal government and monitoring is necessary for a further five years to ensure that there is no future spread.
+However it was receiving no funding from the federal government in 2022, and monitoring is necessary for a further five years to ensure that there is no future spread.